-6.4.3.1.5.4.6 Medical Facilities
+6.4.3.1.5.3.4 Medical Facilities

-Medical facilities such as the offices of doctors, dentists and drugless practitioners will be allowed in a residential area subject to the following:
+Medical facilities such as the offices of doctors, dentists and other practitioners will be allowed in a residential area subject to the following:

 - 1. The policy set out for home occupations and the requirements of the Zoning Bylaw. - 2.
 Medical facilities which exceed the criteria of home occupations will be required to locate in a commercial area, or in a professional office zone. - 3.
 Site Plan Control.
-Pursuant to Section 41(2) of the Planning Act, (RSO 1990), any lands proposed for medical facilities, under subsection (2) above, are hereby established as a proposed site plan control area within which Council may pass site plan control by-laws.
+Pursuant to Section 41(2) of the Planning Act, (RSO 1990), any lands proposed for medical facilities excluding any use permitted under 'Residential with Supports' definition, under subsection (2) above, are hereby established as a proposed site plan control area within which Council may pass site plan control by-laws.

-6.4.3.1.5.4.7 Neighbourhood Commercial
+6.4.3.1.5.3.5 Neighbourhood Commercial

-- 1. Small-scale neighbourhood commercial uses may be permitted by rezoning in the Residential designation and shall include: convenience stores, coffee shops, personal service establishments, laundromats, dry cleaners and artistic and instructional studios.
+- Small-scale neighbourhood commercial uses may be permitted by rezoning in the Residential designation and shall include: convenience stores, coffee shops, personal service establishments, laundromats, dry cleaners and artistic and instructional studios.
 Other similar small-scale neighbourhood-servicing commercial uses whose characteristics are similar to those listed above may be permitted subject to meeting the policies of this Plan. - 2.
-Small-scale neighbourhood commercial uses shall be compatible with the built form of surrounding residential uses and shall be designed in a way that is architecturally in-keeping with surrounding residential uses.
+Small-scale neighbourhood commercial uses shall be compatible with the built form of surrounding residential uses and shall be designed in a way that is inkeeping with surrounding residential uses.
 Neighbourhood commercial uses shall be directed to arterial and collector roads.
 A preference shall be for locating these uses on corner lots where there is either adequate on-street or off-street parking available. - 3.
 Small-scale neighbourhood commercial uses will be encouraged to cluster with other non-residential uses in residential areas (i.e. park, church, existing commercial uses). - 4.
 Small-scale neighbourhood commercial uses shall not generate large volumes of traffic.
 A detailed traffic impact study is required to demonstrate the volume of traffic that will be served by the neighbourhood commercial use.
 Neighbourhood commercial uses shall not include drive-through facilities. - 5.
-Neighbourhood commercial uses may include an accessory dwelling unit provided that the dwelling unit is: - a) located to the rear or above the commercial use; - b) has a separate entrance from the commercial use and complies with all Ontario Building Code regulations; - c) does not occupy more than 50% of the floor space of the building - d) provide on-site parking for the dwelling unit in addition to commercial parking. - 6.
-The following shall be considered when reviewing a rezoning application for a new neighbourhood commercial use: - a) A neighbourhood commercial use study to justify the proposed use that describes the following: - Target customer population and market area to be serviced;
+Neighbourhood commercial uses may include an accessory dwelling unit provided that the dwelling unit is: - a) Located to the rear or above the commercial use; - b) Has a separate entrance from the commercial use and complies with all ontario building code regulations; - c) Does not occupy more than 50% of the floor space of the building - d) Provide on-site parking for the dwelling unit in addition to commercial parking. - 6.
+The following shall be considered when reviewing a rezoning application for a new neighbourhood commercial use:

-- ii.
+- a) A neighbourhood commercial use study to justify the proposed use that describes the following: - i.
+Target customer population and market area to be serviced; - ii.
 Discussion of why the proposed use is needed in the proposed location; - iii.
 Documentation of existing commercial uses that provide the same or similar service; - iv.
 Site plan showing buildings, structures, parking area, building entrances, buffering and landscaping; and, - v.
-Traffic impact study and noise study; - b) size and scale of proposed commercial use; - c) location of commercial use, lot size, configuration; - d) provision of parking (on or off-street;) - e) compatibility with surrounding residential and non-commercial uses; and, - f) detailed site design and architectural design of building.
+Traffic impact study and noise study; - b) Size and scale of proposed commercial use; - c) Location of commercial use, lot size, configuration; - d) Provision of parking (on or off-street;) - e) Compatibility with surrounding residential and non-commercial uses; and, - f) Detailed site design and architectural design of building.

-6.4.3.1.5.4.8 Funeral Homes
+6.4.3.1.5.3.6 Funeral Homes